lostpebble/pullstate/README.md

 This is the same as `clearCache()`, except it will clear the cache for every single argument combination (the "fingerprints" we spoke of above) that this action has seen.

+## Resolving state on the server

+Any action that is making use of `useBeckon()` in the current render tree can have its state resolved on the server before rendering to the client.
+This allows us to generate dynamic pages on the fly!

+#### **Important note** :grey_exclamation:

+**The asynchronous action code needs to be able to resolve on both the server and client** - so make sure that your data-fetching functions are "isomorphic" or "universal" in nature.
+Examples of such functionality are the [Apollo Client](https://www.apollographql.com/docs/react/api/apollo-client.html) or [Wildcard API](https://github.com/brillout/wildcard-api).